JayFJones/Resume/README.md

 I run the latex file through pandoc to generate a markdown version which is concatenated with this header to generate the Github README.md file you are seeing now.

 To generate this README.md I use pandoc (http://johnmacfarlane.net/pandoc/).
+The results are not as clean as I would like them to be, but the information is easy to understand.

 ```
     pandoc --read=latex --write=markdown resume.tex > /tmp/README.md